tjhart/broccoli-couchdb-versioning/README.md

 `initDesign` is useful to capture existing design documents.
 Set the option to true, execute `broccoli build dist`, and then remove it.
 Leaving this value set could result local changes being over-ridden when CouchDB Versioning starts.

-`manageDocs` is useful when you have a large set of static documents.
+`manageDocs` is useful when you have static documents to manage.
+If set to `true`, then the `docs` subdirectory must exist, and contain one or more JSON files.
 Setting `manageDocs` to `false` will speed up builds when you're actively developing views.

 You can also define your configuration dynamically.
 One example: